Skip to navigation | Skip to main content | Skip to footer

 UKRI logo on a red background

-1+3 ESRC NWSSDTP
+1+3 ESRC NWSSDTP 2026 Entry

 Find out more about the Economic and Social Sciences Research Council (ESRC) North West Social Sciences Doctoral Training Partnership (NWSSDTP) 1+3 studentship.

-1+3 studentships for masters and PhD success
+1+3 studentships for master's and PhD success

 With the ESRC NWSSDTP 1+3 studentship, you will have the unique opportunity to seamlessly transition from a master’s programme to a PhD, ensuring a comprehensive and well-rounded academic experience.
 This studentship provides essential funding for both stages of study, and grants you access to valuable resources, training, and expert supervision.